Kindle Direct Publishing alternatives

 2021.
 Amazon stops accepting MOBI books from authors

-Over the years, Kindle Direct Publishing (KDP) has had specific file format requirements, including MOBI, PDF, and Word documents.
-However, PDFs have been known to encounter conversion issues when transformed into reflowable ebook formats.
-Due to similar concerns, as of June 28th, Amazon will no longer accept MOBI files.
-Instead, authors can still utilize Word documents in both .doc and .docx formats, or alternatively, upload an EPUB version of their file.
-While this change may not affect some authors who directly upload their manuscripts as Word documents, others who have relied on their established processes will need to adjust to this new requirement.
+For years, Amazon has had specific formats accepted for upload on Kindle Direct Publishing—namely MOBI files, PDFs and Word documents.
+PDFs can be problematic, as the conversion to a reflowable ebook format can become distorted.
+Now, for similar reasons, Amazon will no longer accept MOBI files starting June 28th.
+Instead, authors can still upload their Word documents in both .doc and .docx formats, or an EPUB version of their file.
+For some authors, this is not an issue.
+Many authors don't bother with file conversion and simply upload their manuscripts as Word documents.
+However, some authors who have relied on this process will need to adjust to this new requirement.

 2018.
 Amazon has merged CreateSpace with Kindle Direct Publishing